 Request is the most basic building block of tests.
 It represents a single API call or a user action.

-Some requests requires a body.
-Selecting the right content-type for your request body will help us highlight the syntax of your request body (i.e. JSON or XML).
+- Some requests require a body.
+Selecting the right content-type for your request will help us highlight the syntax of your request body (i.e. JSON or XML).

-The Headers card allows to see and set the request headers.
-You can add a header to all requests or as a Global Header so that it will be added to all of the test flow requests and appear in the Global Login tab.
+- The Headers section allows to see and set the request headers.
+You can add header to all requests or as a Global Header so that it will be added to all of the test flow requests and appear in the Global Login tab.

-The response handling section includes 3 cards: Extractions - Set Parameters, Assertions - Verify Response and Loops.
-It allows you to extract values from the request's response and validate them.
+The response handling section includes 3 sections: Extractions - Set Parameters, Postscript - run code (disabled by default), Assertions - Verify Response and Flow control.

-The Assertions - Verify Response card allows you to validate the request response, find more information here.
+The Assertions - Verify Response section allows you to validate the request response.

-The Loops card allows to repeat the request until the parameter's value will meet the requirement or number of iteration reached:
+The Flow Control section allows to repeat the request until the parameter's value meets the requirement or number of iteration reached: